Alejogb1/job-board/blog-data/convertto-securestring-key-not-valid-state-powershell.md

 id: "convertto-securestring-key-not-valid-state-powershell"
 ---

-Okay so you're wrestling with `ConvertTo-SecureString` throwing a "key not valid state" error in PowerShell right been there done that got the t-shirt and probably several debugging scars to match Let me break this down from my trenches because this isn't some esoteric corner case this is a common pain point when you're diving into secure handling of credentials or sensitive data in PowerShell scripts Especially when moving things between machines or user contexts
+you're wrestling with `ConvertTo-SecureString` throwing a "key not valid state" error in PowerShell right been there done that got the t-shirt and probably several debugging scars to match Let me break this down from my trenches because this isn't some esoteric corner case this is a common pain point when you're diving into secure handling of credentials or sensitive data in PowerShell scripts Especially when moving things between machines or user contexts

 First off lets get this out of the way `ConvertTo-SecureString` uses data protection API (DPAPI) under the hood DPAPI keys are tied to the user account and the machine So if you're trying to decrypt a secure string created by another user or on a different computer that "key not valid state" error is exactly what you would expect It means the system can't use the existing key to decrypt the payload

 In my early days I stumbled into this headfirst when I was trying to automate database backups and password rotations across our infrastructure I was generating secure strings on my dev machine and then deploying scripts to our servers only to have them fail spectacularly Because the service accounts running those scripts had no clue what to do with the secure strings created in my user context Fun times not really

-Okay so the quick fix lets talk about what I've learned after a fair few hours of banging my head against the monitor
+the quick fix lets talk about what I've learned after a fair few hours of banging my head against the monitor

 **The Problem**